 Contact DNV for approval at least four months in advance

 DNV advises all customers to proactively start preparation for the BWTS installation retrofit, if not yet scheduled, with their technical consultants and treatment system manufacturers.
 In addition, it is recommended that you contact DNV for the approval project initiation at least four months before the planned installation date.

 To support you, we have established under My Services the “Request Alteration approval” button that directly sends requests to the responsible DNV approval organization, who will then initiate the alteration project.

 Upon receiving the alteration request, DNV will reply with a detailed questionnaire about the planned modifications and scope of work.
 Based on this, we will prepare a tailor-made requirement on documentation and an appropriate offer.
 Following this, we will send a comprehensive guideline to you on how to handle alteration projects under My Services on Veracity

 Commissioning testing by sampling required from 1 June 2022

 The MEPC.325(75) with amendments to Regulation E-1 and Appendix I of the International Convention for the Control and Management of Ships’ Ballast Water and Sediments, 2004 is entering into force on 1 June 2022.
 Vessel owners shall observe the requirement for a commissioning test at any BWTS commissioning survey completed on or after 1 June 2022.
 This test requires ballast water samples at the discharge line after treatment by the new BWTS and analysis of the samples by accepted laboratories.

-Hence, mandatory commissioning testing / sampling shall be considered in your contract with your BWTS manufacturer for commissioning after 1 June 2022.
+Hence, mandatory commissioning testing / sampling should be arranged with an approved service supplier of biological ballast water testing when commissioning after 1 June 2022.

 DNV recommends that you carefully plan your ships’ BWM Code dates to ensure compliance in due time, considering the capacity limitations within the industry.